usnistgov/RF_Sensor_Test_Harness/README.md

   Detailed instructions can be downloaded at [Instructions For Running  ESC Tester](https://github.com/usnistgov/ESC_Test_Harness/blob/master/InstructionsForRunningESC_Tester.pdf).
   Instructions for running the ESC_Test_Harness

-There are three parts to the Test Harness.
+The Test Harness includes:
-1) Python server
+* Python server
-2) LabVIEW 2017 web server (Player)
+* LabVIEW 2017 web server (Player)
-3) Firefox web browser

-A spectrum analyzer is required to view your waveform data.
+note: A spectrum analyzer is needed to view your waveform data but not required.

 After a successful download and unzip of the package to a computer hosting LabVIEW 2017 and PXI;
 navigate to the folder ESC_TestHarness_master